Contact

 Fleur de Loire in the Loire Valley

 We might as well say it right off the bat: this rare place is instantly seductive, set on a belvedere above the Loire and offering a masterly view of the historic bridge and Blois cathedral.
 Enjoy Christophe Hay's remarkably precise cuisine, which magnifies the products of the Loire Valley and river fish, including an unforgettable carp à la Chambord.
 Depending on your mood, you can dine at the gourmet Fleur de Loire or the more casual L'Amour Blanc.
-But the experience would not be complete without a night in the former hospice reinvented by Caroline Tissier: luxurious rooms, elegant spa, large outdoor pool...
+But the experience would not be complete without a night in the former hospice reinvented by Caroline Tissier: luxurious rooms, large outdoor pool...
 An exceptional stopover along the royal river.

 fleur De Loire